ire4ever1190/doit/readme.md

 ![Just do it?
 Mkay](https://media3.giphy.com/media/UqZ4imFIoljlr5O2sM/giphy.gif?cid=ecf05e476ep7oe79xztdvjrq8ae63lj4dxz57nnlhfa3jjyc&rid=giphy.gif&ct=g)

-Was bored over summer holidays and decided to finally buid the build system I had in my head.
+Was bored over summer holidays and decided to finally build the build system I had in my head.
 Think `make` but with bit more spice.
 Is mostly file based (So language agnostic) since my main use for `make` was compiling random scripts and tex files together for assignments.

 This really is more of just a hobby thing for personal use so don't expect it to be too fancy